jackokaiser/vanlab/content/blogs/en_furniture.md

 The switches control an ambiant LED strip which goes around the whole van, the spotlights above the kitchen area and another LED strip above the future mirror.

 The second piece of furniture we've built was the kitchen.
-There are two worktops, one of which holds our dometic combined two-burner hob and sink.
+There are two worktops, one of which holds our Dometic MO9722 combined two-burner hob and sink.
 We have prepared this integration back in late summer 2020 already!

 <div class="row-image">